FooBarWidget/gls-spec/GLS design document.md

  * This rewrite contains all the low-level machinery needed to spawn apps written in any language.
  * The rest of Passenger doesn't care what language an apps is written in, as long as they can communicate with the app.
  * So to implement GLS, we "simply" need to connect the rest of Passenger with the new machinery.
+ * In order to save time and release earlier, we're not going to expose all low-level machinery yet.
+We'll push out some of the less-important work to future releases.

 But of course, the devil is in the details.
 For example, how we write the connections depends on the UX implications.